 When I started taking digital images, I was amazed at what I could see with a camera compared to an eyepiece.
-Visual astronomy requires very dark skies with absolutely no stray light destroying your dark adapted eyes.
-Of course dark sites are always an advantage, but a camera doesn't care about that street light down the block.
-Cameras are always Ďdark adaptedí and they are better at capturing dim images.
+Visual astronomy requires a very dark site with absolutely no stray light destroying your dark adapted eyes.
+Of course, dark skies are always an advantage, but a camera doesn't care about that street light down the block.
+Cameras are always Ďdark adaptedí and they are better at capturing photons.
 To record dim objects you need to take long exposures.
 Our eyes gather light for only about 1/30 of a second before resetting our mental image while a digital camera can build up an image practically forever.
-A simple 10 second exposure gathers roughly 300 times more light than our eyes can capture with an eyepiece on the same scope Ė and thatís not including the fact that the camera is far more efficient at detecting photons.
-I initially took a lot of one minute exposures each evening.
+A simple 10 second exposure gathers roughly 300 times more light than our eyes can capture with an eyepiece on the same scope Ė and thatís not including the fact that the camera is over 50 times more efficient at detecting photons.
+I initially took a lot of 10 to 60 second exposures each evening.
 The images were crude with lots of noise but the objects were far more recognizable than what I could see using an eyepiece.
 I'd brag about how many objects I captured.
 Two or three dozen during the evening wasn't unusual.
 Now I realize how foolish that was.
-The images recorded by a camera can last forever so why not strive to make them look as good as possible.
-The same objects will still be there tomorrow so why not devote more time to making each image better.
+The images recorded by a camera can last forever so why not take extra time and strive to make them look as good as possible.
 Better images require longer exposures.
 I now know the figure of merit isn't "how many images per night" but rather "how many nights per image".
 I usually use exposures of 5 to 20 hours.
 Obviously, this canít always be done in a single night.
 Given daylight, clouds, rain or snow, and perhaps a full moon coupled with some objects only being visible part of the night, it may actually require several days, weeks or sometimes even months just to get sufficient time with the right sky conditions (I told you patience is required).
 How can such an exposure be made?
 Well one benefit of today's digital world is that we can get the advantages of a very long exposure by combining many shorter exposures.
-I may take as many as fifty or sixty 10 minute exposures throughout a night's session and then repeat this over several nights.
+I may take as many as fifty or sixty 10 minute exposures throughout a night's session and repeat this over several nights.
 I then tell my computer to add all the good ones together after discarding the images where something went wrong.
 This effectively gives me a very long exposure without worrying about shifting clouds destroying the image or a plane, satellite or meteor going through my field of view (all very common).
 Yea, there's actually a lot required to make this happen.
 But that's what makes it challenging.

 Iím not a novice and clearly not an expert.
 Guess that makes me a fairly typical deep sky imager - at least among those serious about the hobby.
 I started the activity shortly after collage (many years ago) when Celestron came out with their C8 Schmidt-Cassegrain scope.
-This little 8Ē orange scope revolutionized amateur astronomy and eventually led to todayís fantastic equipment.
+This very popular little 8Ē orange scope revolutionized amateur astronomy and eventually led to todayís fantastic equipment.
 In those days imaging meant using specially hyped film with hours of manual guiding just to get something vaguely similar to what youíd see in magazines.
 Well it was just too hard for me.
 I put the scope away until I discovered the new world of digital imaging.
 I followed the rule of acquiring ever more expensive hardware starting, like many others, with a classic 10Ē Meade LX-200 scope and an SBIG 7E camera.
 Then, like everyone, I slowly improved my equipment getting a better camera, mounting the scope on a better mount and finally getting a better scope.
-Iíve now got some great hardware including an Astro Physics AP-900 mount on a permanent pier, a Rainbow Astro RST135E portable mount, Takahashi FSQ-106 EDX III refractor, Planewave 12.5Ē CDK scope, and Finger Lakes Proline 16803 camera.
-Better equipment doesnít necessarily lead to better images but it does mean a lot less effort is required.
+Iíve now got some great hardware including an Astro Physics AP-900 mount on a permanent pier, a Rainbow Astro RST135E portable mount, Takahashi FSQ-106 4Ē refractor, Planewave 12.5Ē CDK scope, and Finger Lakes Proline 16803 camera.
+Better equipment doesnít necessarily lead to better images but it does mean less effort is required.
 Someone starting out in the hobby today has the advantage of an explosion in the availability of really good hardware and software at very low cost thatís occurred over the last few years.
 This has made the hobby much easier and far more affordable.

 I specialize in deep sky images.
-This means galaxies, star clusters, planetary nebula, and emission, reflection or dark nebula (the clouds of space).
+This means galaxies, star clusters, super nova explosions, planetary nebula, and emission, reflection and dark nebula (the clouds of space).
 Although I have many great Televue eyepieces, I almost never use them.
-I just canít see observing a dim fuzzy blob when you can get great images through CCD time exposures.
+I just canít see observing a dim fuzzy blob when you can get great images through digital time exposures.
 And since everything is computer controlled I can do it in a nice warm living room in the winter or hiding from bugs in the summer.
 I also donít do much solar system work.
 Imaging planets or the sun uses a totally different process than deep sky imaging.
-I do have Coronado and Daystar filters for the Sun and several good video cameras key to solar system imaging, but for some unknown reason havenít done much with them.
+I do have special filters for the Sun and several good video cameras key to solar system imaging, but for some unknown reason havenít done much with them.

 Deep sky imaging is dependent on equipment, processing skill and sky conditions.
 I have good equipment and am working on my processing skills but thereís no substitute for dark steady skies.
 Unfortunately, my sky is neither dark nor steady.† I use 2 observing sites.
 Most images are taken at my home 60 miles north of New York City.
 Observing conditions are not the greatest.
 I have limited sky visibility, considerable light pollution and poor seeing.
 Surrounding trees hide altitudes under 35 degrees to the east and 55 degrees to the west with a visual magnitude limit of about 5.4 at best.
 Itís rarely that good.
 In fact, I usually have a hard time spotting the magnitude 2 star, Polaris.
 Itís normally a class 6 location (orange) on the Bortle scale, occasionally moving into class 5.
 Summer images are often taken at a location 144 miles further north.
-Here the sky is often better at about a 6.3 visual magnitude and the Milky Way is clearly visible with a lot of detail.
-However, thanks to a nearby lake, there is a lot of water vaper in the air which often fogs up after midnight.
+Here the sky is better at about a 6.3 visual magnitude and the Milky Way is clearly visible with a lot of detail.
+However, thanks to a nearby lake, there is a lot of water vaper in the air which often fogs up after midnight significantly limiting imaging time.
 Iím often asked ďhow can you do astrophotography with these sky conditionsĒ.
 I know my images will never compete with those taken from a better site.
 But, this hobby is about enjoying what you can do yourself, even if it isnít the best in the world Ė just like every other hobby from playing golf to painting landscapes.

-I use the same basic software preferred by many deep sky imagers: My operating system is Windows 7 for image capture and Windows 10 for processing.
-My major applications are TheSkyX planetarium software, ASTAP for plate solving, PHD2 for guiding, NINA for image capture, MaxIm for image calibration, CCDStack for stacking and initial stretching, and Photoshop with a bit of PixInsight for image processing.
-I use my own program along with MaxIm to generate calibration images.
-Iíve tried replacing some of this with PixInsight but havenít yet been very successful.
-Since Iím a wimp, I use CCDAutoPilot to run the whole thing while I get a good nightís sleep.
+I use software popular with many deep sky imagers: Windows 10 Pro with TheSkyX planetarium software, ASTAP for plate solving, PHD2 for guiding, NINA for image capture, MaxIm for image calibration, CCDStack for stacking and initial stretching, and Photoshop with a bit of PixInsight for image processing.
+NINA lets me run the whole thing while I get a good nightís sleep.
 It can automatically sequence through the objects Iíve selected with the appropriate filters, focus the scope, rotate the camera as needed, correct for pointing errors, select guide stars, make calibration frames, and of course take the images that I can process the next day.